-Channel #9: If any transmitter button from a known transmitter is programmed to Channel 9, all transmitters will be erased from memory.
+Channel #9: If any transmitter button from a known transmitter is programmed to Channel 9, all transmitters will be erased from memory and will revert to the default feature settings (see the Features Menu section of this guide).
 This is useful in cases where the one of the customer's transmitters is lost or stolen.
 This will erase any lost or stolen transmitters from the system's memory.
 It can also be used to start from scratch if the transmitter buttons were programmed incorrectly.

-5. Release: Once the code is learned, the Valet®/Program button can be released.
+5. Release: Once the code is learned, the Valet Program button can be released.